Welcome to the Department of Chemistry

 We acknowledge that we live and work on Treaty 6 Territory and the Homeland of the Métis.
 We pay our respect to the First Nations and Métis ancestors of this place and reaffirm our relationship with one another.

 USask is planning for course delivery that will be primarily remote online learning with extremely limited in-person instruction.
+All Chemistry spring and summer classes in 2021 are expected to be delivered remotely.
 Please see the University's website https://covid19.usask.ca/campus-status.php for current policies and guidelines.

 Graduate Program - for inquiries on registration in the Chemistry graduate program, contact Amber Bornhorst by email (email@example.com) or leave a voicemail at 306-966-4720.

 Undergraduate Program - for inquiries about overrides, prerequisite waivers, department approval, and general registration in Chemistry courses, contact Erin Wasylow by email (firstname.lastname@example.org) or leave a voicemail at 306-966-4655.

 Academic Advising - for assistance in choosing appropriate Chemistry courses or general questions about Chemistry programs, email email@example.com to request a meeting with a faculty advisor.